 South Asian Heritage Month

-18 July - 17 August 2022
+18 July - 17 August

-Last year in celebration of South Asian Heritage Month, the Ahmed Iqbal Ullah Race Centre & Education Trust invited author of Hashim And Family, Shahnaz Ahsan to talk about her writing journey with the young women of Ananna – a Bangladeshi Women’s Organisation based in Manchester.
+In 2021 in celebration of South Asian Heritage Month, the Ahmed Iqbal Ullah Race Centre & Education Trust invited author of Hashim And Family, Shahnaz Ahsan to talk about her writing journey with the young women of Ananna – a Bangladeshi Women’s Organisation based in Manchester.
 We also invited inspirational brown women creatives for a round table discussion titled, The Roles We Play – A Discussion with South Asian Women In The Arts.
 Guest speakers included Sabba Khan, Arry Nessa, Nasima Begum and Fehmida Master who shared their valuable insights around identity, heritage and the navigation of white spaces.

-We are also excited to have poet, author and educator Suhaiymah Manzoor Khan join us for a creative workshop and a special reading from her new book Tangled In Terror – Uprooting Islamophobia followed by a Q&A with Dr Nisha Kapoor, Associate Professor in Sociology at Warwick University and author of Deport, Deprive, Extradite: 21st Century State Extremism.
+We were also excited to have poet, author and educator Suhaiymah Manzoor Khan join us for a creative workshop and a special reading from her new book Tangled In Terror – Uprooting Islamophobia followed by a Q&A with Dr Nisha Kapoor, Associate Professor in Sociology at Warwick University and author of Deport, Deprive, Extradite: 21st Century State Extremism.

 The Partition Education Group have some informative tweets and links – check out their Twitter account @PartitionGroup

-Don’t forget to check out our reading list: https://www.racearchive.org.uk/south-asian-heritage-month-2022-journeys-of-empire/
+Don’t forget to check out our 2022 reading list: https://www.racearchive.org.uk/south-asian-heritage-month-2022-journeys-of-empire/

 Videos from Role Model Reflections: Brown Girls Guide To Writing – the videos of Shahnaz Ahsan and Sabba Khan are now available on YouTube (see below).